botpress/botpress/docs/guide/docs/main/overview.md

 ### Content Element
 A Content Element is a structured object that holds information about what to say (for instance, the text phrase displayed to the user).

+### Content Type
+A Content Type defines the nature of what the chatbot sends.
+Examples are a text message, an image, and a card.

 ### Content Renderer
 A Content Renderer is a function that transforms that structured object into a platform-specific message (for example, making some of the response text bold or italicized on Facebook Messenger).